frontenddogma/web-development-glossary/manuscript/r.md

 : A passive monitoring technology that records all user interaction with a website or client interacting with a server or cloud-based application.
 Monitoring actual user interaction with a website or an application is important to operators to determine if users are being served quickly and without errors and, if not, which part of a business process is failing.
 Real user monitoring data is used to determine the actual service-level quality delivered to end-users and to detect errors or slowdowns on websites.&nbsp;[†](#w-rum)

 Recidivism
-: As an Agile metric, the total number of user stories completed in a sprint that entered development for the second time divided by the total number of completed stories.
+: As an Agile metric, the total number of user stories completed in a Sprint that entered development for the second time divided by the total number of completed stories.

 Recommendation
 : The W3C term for a specification or web standard.